|

 Therefore, any trials or illnesses that we may have might not

-says that he prayed 3 times for this thorn to go away.
+the Lord 3 times for this thorn to be removed.

 I ask, only 3 times?
 Yet